Wonder Park: Production

-In January 2018, it was reported that director Dylan Brown was fired from the production by Paramount Pictures, following an investigation into complaints of "inappropriate and unwanted conduct".
+In January 2018, it was reported that Brown was fired from the production by Paramount Pictures, following an investigation into complaints of "inappropriate and unwanted conduct".
 Paramount offered the director's credit to multiple key creative personnel on the film, but they refused, fearing the film would be detrimental to their careers.
 The position went then uncredited in the film.
 In April 2018, the title of the film was changed from Amusement Park to Wonder Park.

 Music

 The music for Wonder Park was scored by composer Steven Price.
 The album was released on March 8, 2019, a week before the film was released into theatres.

 Grace VanderWaal recorded the song "Hideaway" for the film.

 In April 2018, it was reported that Rachel Platten would perform an original song for Wonder Park.
 The single, titled "Wonder", was released in March 2019.

 Release

-Wonder Park was released in 2D and 3D on March 15, 2019, by Paramount Pictures.
+Wonder Park was released on March 15, 2019, by Paramount Pictures.
 In January 2017, the film was moved up from its original release date, March 22, 2019, to July 13, 2018.
 A few months later, it was pushed back from July 13, 2018, to August 10, 2018, and by August 2017, it was pushed back for a final time to March 15, 2019.